oceancascades/deepcut/_sources/index.md

 # deepcut

-`deepcut` is a collection of algorithms for finding profiles from ocean pressure.
+`deepcut` is a collection of algorithms for finding profiles in ocean pressure data.

 # Usage